vtex/action-internal-docs/README.md

    in the `docs/` folder to the `vtex/internal-docs` repo and it will be made available on `https://internal-docs.vtex.com/`

+## Contributing

+If you want to contribute to this repo, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md)

 [#tech-docs]: https://vtex.slack.com/archives/C01U3LVT11B
 [Internal Docs repo]: http://github.com/vtex/internal-docs